Free Guide To The Best Fine Motor Activities for Children

 Simplified: With your right hand in the air, make the ok sign with your thumb touching your pointer finger and hold for a count of 10.
 Then repeat this position with your left hand and hold for a count of 10.

-Modified: With both hands on the ground, table or wall, lift your pinky on your right hand and then your thumb on your left hand.
-Then lift your ring finger on your right hand and pointer on your left hand, then lift your middle fingers on your right hand and then the middle finger on your left hand.
-Then lift your pointer on your right hand, your ring finger on your left hand, your thumb on your right hand, and pinky on your left hand.
-Repeat the same sequence starting with the opposite hand.
+Modified: With both hands on the ground, table, or wall, lift your pinky on your right hand and then your thumb on your left hand.
+Then lift your ring finger on your right hand and pointer on your left hand, then lift your middle finger on your right hand, and then the middle finger on your left hand.
+Then lift your pointer finger on your right hand, your ring finger on your left hand, your thumb on your right hand, and your pinky finger on your left hand.
+Repeat the same sequence, starting with the opposite hand.

 Original: With your hands together, clap your hands in a circle clockwise in front of you, and then counterclockwise.